awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.md

 The AWS SDK for Java provides a `DynamoDBMapper` class, allowing you to map your client\-side classes to Amazon DynamoDB tables\.
 To use `DynamoDBMapper`, you define the relationship between items in a DynamoDB table and their corresponding object instances in your code\.
 The `DynamoDBMapper` class enables you to access your tables; perform various create, read, update, and delete \(CRUD\) operations; and execute queries\.

 **Note**
 The `DynamoDBMapper` class does not allow you to create, update, or delete tables\.
 To perform those tasks, use the low\-level SDK for Java interface instead\.
-For more information, see [Working with Tables: Java](JavaDocumentAPIWorkingWithTables.md)\.
+For more information, see [Working with DynamoDB Tables in Java](JavaDocumentAPIWorkingWithTables.md)\.

 The SDK for Java provides a set of annotation types so that you can map your classes to tables\.
 For example, consider a `ProductCatalog` table that has `Id` as the partition key\.